andrelandgraf/react-datalist-input/README.md

 - Additional classes to style each input field in the dropdown menu.
 - Default is an empty string
+- Removes the default styling if set

 ***activeItemClassName***

 - Additional classes to style the active input field.
 - Default is an empty string
+- Removes the default styling if set

 ***inputClassName***

 - Additional classes to style the input field.
 - Default is an empty string
+- Removes the default styling if set

+***dropdownClassName***

+- Additional classes to style the dropdown box.
+- Default is an empty string
+- Adds on the required styling (e.g. position:absolute)
+- Removes the default styling if set

 ***requiredInputLength***